Table of Contents

-Like texting, it is always illegal to drive while intoxicated, and it is especially important for drivers to follow this law on Halloween.
+Like texting, it is always illegal to drive while intoxicated.
+But on Halloween, it is especially critical that drivers follow this law.
 Many adults host Halloween parties or go out to bars to celebrate.
-The temptation to drive after drinking can be strong.
+The temptation to drive after drinking can be intense.

-But with so many children in the roadway, drunk driving can be more deadly than usual on Halloween.
-With the wide availability of rideshare services like Uber and Lyft in the Los Angeles area, there is simply no excuse to drink and drive.
+But with so many children on the streets, drunk driving can be more deadly than usual on Halloween.
+It’s best to assign a designated driver to take you places.
+And with the wide availability of rideshare services like Uber and Lyft in the Los Angeles area, there is simply no excuse to drink and drive.
 Get an affordable ride on-demand from your smartphone.
 It could save a life.

 See and be seen.

-It is important to be sure that your vehicle is visible to other road users.
+It is essential to ensure your vehicle is visible to other road users.
 Use your headlights – even if it is not yet dark.
 Use your horn as necessary to get the attention of other drivers, bicyclists, or pedestrians who do not see your vehicle.
 Look carefully in all directions before proceeding through an intersection.

-Dark costumes and masks can make it even more difficult to see pedestrians in the roadway.
+Dark costumes and masks can make it even more difficult to see pedestrians on the roadway.
 Use your turn signals and hazard lights to alert other drivers to your movements.